 The most commonly used vinegar in green cleaning is distilled white vinegar.
 The organic variety is definitely more earth-friendly because it is made with grains that aren’t genetically modified or treated with pesticides or fertilizers.

 Studies have been done testing how effectively it kills bacteria and viruses.
-For example, a 2010 study showed that a 10% malt vinegar solution was just as effective as commercial cleaning wipes in killing the Human Influenza A/H1N1 virus.
+For example, a 2010 study showed that a 10 percent malt vinegar solution was just as effective as commercial cleaning wipes in killing the Human Influenza A/H1N1 virus.
 A 1997 study in the Journal of Environmental Health showed that undiluted vinegar was just as effective as bleach in eliminating E. coli from surfaces and sponges, but not as effective in eliminating S. aureus.
-Also, a 2003 study published in the Journal of Food Protection showed that vinegar reduced viruses by 95% when used as a strawberry wash.
+Also, a 2003 study published in the Journal of Food Protection showed that vinegar reduced viruses by 95 percent when used as a strawberry wash.

 Vinegar can be virtually used anywhere in the home from cleaning wood floors to windows to wastebaskets, but it is not recommended for use on marble since the acid content can etch the surface.